Literacy How’s mission is

 to ensure that every child

 In July 2009, Margie Gillis, Ed.D. founded Literacy How to bring a decade of knowledge-to-practice research to the classroom.
 Our vision is to close the achievement gap and raise reading achievement for all students.
-We transform reading instruction by empowering teachers to ensure that every child learns to read by third grade, building their foundation for a successful future.
+We transform reading instruction by empowering teachers to ensure that every child learns to read by third grade.
+We teach educators in all grades to meet struggling readers where they are, building their foundation for a successful future.

 Since our founding, Literacy How has advanced teaching and learning by helping thousands of educators in hundreds of schools and districts to use evidence-based practices to succeed.